Quite a week long stretch for Michigan head coach Rich Rodriguez, isn’t it?

 And don’t tell me none of this is a distraction for the current players, because plain and simple, it is.
 These kids aren’t Tiger Woods – they can’t just shove this all aside immediately.

-So, Rich Rod, it’s been a tough week, a hell week that a fraternity would be proud of.
+So, Rich Rodriguez, it’s been a tough week, a hell week that a fraternity would be proud of.

 But hold on tight, the football season hasn’t even started yet – and the Broncos are waiting with Appalachian State memories fresh in their minds.